coopersully/halara.net/content/english/blog/halara-with-consequences.md

 * Payment can be performed via PayPal or Venmo.

 ## Scheduling & start time
-The tournament currently does not have a set date, one is being voted upon right now in Halara's Discord server.
-It will take place somewhere between **Jun 26 - Jul 2** and will run from the start date until a player/team has completed the required tasks to win the tournament.
-[If you'd like to join the Discord server and take part in voting on the tournament date, you can do so by clicking here.](https://discord.com/invite/ZbrzN5RmyR)
+It will take place on **Monday, June 27th, 2022** and will run from the start date until a player/team has completed the required tasks to win the tournament.

+# Contact us / Join the Discord
+If you have any questions, comments, concerns, or would like to connect with other contestants, feel free to join our public Discord server.
+[Click here to join Halara's Discord server.](https://discord.com/invite/ZbrzN5RmyR)